Humans love stories. We also happen to love data. And what do you get when you mix data with storytelling? For our

-Formally, a case study is a detailed analysis of a given situation, used to highlight particular effects a service or product has for a given customer.
+Formally, a case study is a detailed analysis of a given situation, used to highlight particular effects a service or product has on a given customer.
 For example, if you’re a business consultant, you can talk about client ABC Co., who was having a hard time getting their invoicing system up to snuff with increased client load.
 The inefficiencies were drowning them in incomplete invoices and inconsistent results that required rework from multiple stakeholders.
 Then they hired you and in X months they saw Y% improvement in P2C and a decrease in rework of 15%.
 All that from implementing your proven Z system.
 See how that works?

 Case Studies: Marketing Gold?